Anastasia-Labs/aiken-design-patterns/README.md

 the caller supplied to the helper and can be captured by the callback.
 The structural spend gate only requires a list-policy mint/burn to occur; it is not standalone authorization.
-The paired minting policy must only accept structural mint/burns through the matching linked-list mint helper, which proves the exact structural change.
+The paired minting policy must only accept structural mint/burns through a matching linked-list mint helper where one is provided, or through custom validation that proves the same invariants.
 Example validators in this repository demonstrate API wiring, but they do not replace contract-specific authorization or state-transition invariants.

 ## License